rwinkhart/LoRaComm/README.md

 Once you are ready to send your message, press the "->" key.
 Once the message is verified to have been received by the LoRa peer, the message will clear from the LCD.
 If the message never clears from the LCD, either the message itself or the peer verification was lost in transit.
 Simply press send again (the peer will *not* display duplicate messages when just the verification was lost).

-# Demonstration of Physical Build
-Coming soon

-# Research documentation
-To be published upon completion of university course